GoogleCloudPlatform/database-assessment/scripts/collector/oracle/README.txt

        create the user as a common user in the root container.
 The Dma_collector does not currently support running in individual pluggable databases.

+       For non-CDB databases:
+           sqlplus "sys/password@//hostname:port/dbservicename as sysdba"
+           SQL> create user DMA_COLLECTOR identified by password;
+           SQL> grant connect, create session to DMA_COLLECTOR;

+        For multitenant databases:
-        sqlplus "sys/password@//hostname:port/dbservicename"
+           sqlplus "sys/password@//hostname:port/dbservicename as sysdba"
-        SQL> create user c##DMA_COLLECTOR identified by password;
+           SQL> create user C##DMA_COLLECTOR identified by password;
-        SQL> grant connect, create session to c##DMA_COLLECTOR;
+           SQL> grant connect, create session to C##DMA_COLLECTOR;

-    d) Execute grants_wrapper.sql.
+    d) Navigate to the sql/setup directory and execute grants_wrapper.sql as a user with SYSDBA privileges.
        You will be prompted for the name of a database user (Note that input is case-sensitive and must match the username created above) to be granted privileges on the objects required for data collection.
        You will also be prompted whether or not to allow access to the AWR/ASH data.

-    Ex:
+       Example for non-CDB databases:
         SQL> @grants_wrapper.sql

         SQL> Please enter the DB Local Username(Or CDB Username) to receive all required grants: DMA_COLLECTOR SQL> Please enter Y or N to allow or disallow use of the Tuning and Diagnostic Pack (AWR/ASH) data (Y) Y

+       Example for multitenant databases:
+        SQL> @grants_wrapper.sql

+        SQL> Please enter the DB Local Username(Or CDB Username) to receive all required grants: C##DMA_COLLECTOR SQL> Please enter Y or N to allow or disallow use of the Tuning and Diagnostic Pack (AWR/ASH) data (Y) Y

     e) The grant_wrapper script will grant privileges required and will output a list of what has been granted.